How to Connect to Remote Databases Using SQL Management Studio

 Prerequisites for Connecting to a Remote Database

-Before you can connect to a remote SQL Server database using SSMS, ensure the following prerequisites are met:
+Before you can connect to a remote SQL Server database, ensure the following prerequisites are met:

-- SQL Server Installed on the Remote Machine: The remote server must have SQL Server installed and running.
+- SQL Server is Installed and Running: The remote server must have SQL Server installed and running.

 Step-by-Step Guide to Connect to a Remote Database Using SSMS